Tomislav Merčep: Early life and the Croatian War of Independence

 A native of Vukovar, Merčep worked as an engineer before joining the Croatian Democratic Union (HDZ) in 1990.
 He then entered the local city government as the Secretary of People's Defense (Sekretar narodne obrane), where he exerted considerable power in the local police and business, esp. in preparation for the impending war.

 During the war, he engaged in paramilitary activities which were subsequently investigated by the Hague tribunal and covered by the (now defunct) Croatian newspaper Feral Tribune.

-At the turn of 1991, several properties owned by ethnic Serbs were blown up in Vukovar, and it was widely speculated that Merčep was behind this.
-In 1997 Feral Tribune released a document which confirmed exchanges of large quantities of explosive materials in September 1990 between Merčep and Branimir Glavaš.
-In August 1991, Merčep was briefly arrested by Croatian authorities and detained on undisclosed charges, but was soon released and moved to Zagreb together with his family, a week before the Battle of Vukovar started.
+In the spring and summer of 1991, units under his leadership terrorized ethnic Serbs living in Vukovar; homes and cafes were blown up, many were executed or disappeared.
+In 1997 the Feral Tribune released a document which confirmed exchanges of large quantities of explosive materials in September 1990 between Merčep and Branimir Glavaš.
+In August 1991, Merčep was briefly arrested by Croatian authorities and detained on undisclosed charges, but was soon released and moved to Zagreb together with his family, prior to the start of the Croatian War of Independence.

-Merčep later became an officer in the Croatian Ministry of Internal Affairs and he participated in the other fronts of the Croatian War of Independence, being in command of thousands of paramilitaries which were responsible for killing and expelling thousands of ethnic Serbs from areas in and around Gospić, among other places (notably the Murder of the Zec family in Zagreb).
-The "Merčepovci" unit detained, tortured and killed several dozen Serb civilians at the Zagreb Trade Fair, Kutina in central Croatia and Pakračka Poljana in western Slavonia in late 1991.
+Merčep later became an officer in the Croatian Ministry of Internal Affairs and he participated in the other fronts of the war, being in command of thousands of paramilitaries which were responsible for killing and expelling thousands of ethnic Serbs from areas in and around Gospić, among other places (notably the Murder of the Zec family in Zagreb).
+The "Merčepovci" unit also detained, tortured and killed several dozen Serb civilians at the Zagreb Trade Fair, Kutina in central Croatia and Pakračka Poljana in western Slavonia in late 1991.
 A total of 46 civilians were killed by the Merčepovci, three went missing and have not been found, and six were tortured but survived.
 A decade later, five members of his unit, Munib Suljić, Igor Mikola, Siniša Rimac, Miro Bajramović and Branko Šarić, were indicted on several criminal charges related to the Pakračka Poljana case, involving the killing of prisoners, mostly ethnic Serbs, in a field near Pakrac, and later convicted.
 Tomislav Merčep himself was not indicted in these proceedings.

 Political career

 Merčep became a HDZ member of the Chamber of Counties of Croatian Parliament in 1993.

 In 1995, he became the leader of the "Association of Croatian Volunteer Veterans of the Patriotic War" (Udruga hrvatskih dragovoljaca Domovinskog rata, UHDDR).
 As of March 2016 he remained at the head of that association.

-In late 1990s he quit the HDZ and instead founded his own party, the Croatian Popular Party (Hrvatska pučka stranka, HPS).
+In 1997, he quit the HDZ and instead founded his own party, the Croatian Popular Party (Hrvatska pučka stranka, HPS).
 In 2000 he ran as a HPS candidate in 2000 presidential elections, where he received 0.85% of the vote and was eliminated in the first round.